 Book Review: The 21 Laws of Leadership by John Maxwell- Part II

-Here is the second part of the laws of leadership by John Maxwell.
+This is the second part of the review of "Laws of leadership" by John Maxwell.

-In the last article, we looked at the 12 laws of leadership.
+In the last article, we read the 12 laws of leadership.

-In this review, we will look at the remaining 9 laws.
+In this review, we will read the remaining 9 laws.

 A good leader always reproduces himself by producing other good leaders.